kotalilyy/run-buddy/README.md

 Contribution:

-Made by ❤️ Dakota Nelson ❤️
+Made with love by ❤️ Dakota Nelson ❤️

 @ 2019 Run Buddy Inc